ska-telescope/developer.skatelescope.org/src/howto/shared-storage.rst

 ------------
 Adherence to the **third, fourth and fifth rules** is essential for ensuring uninterrupted storage and the effectiveness of the automation process.
 Violations may lead to errors:

-- **Violation of Rule 4**: Creating a PVC with the prefix **shared-*** with the wrong StorageClass name.
+- **Violation of Rule 3**: Creating a PVC with the prefix **shared-*** with the wrong StorageClass name.

    .. code:: bash

-      resource PersistentVolumeClaim/bang3/shared-dp-pvcss was blocked due to the following policies
+      resource PersistentVolumeClaim/bang3/shared-dp-pvc was blocked due to the following policies
-      validation-shared-pv-add:
-         validation-shared-pv-add: This is the first volume created of the shared volume group.
-So it needs to be inside a namespace starting with shared-*
+      validation-shared-pvc-storage-add:
+         validation-shared-pvc-storage-add: 'Storage Class does not allow shared storage.
+            Classes that do are: ceph-cephfs '

 - **Violation of Rule 4**: Creating a PVC with the prefix **shared-*** as the first in its group outside a namespace starting with **shared-*** will be blocked.